Sina-Salahshour/bools/README.md

 # bools
-Datatypes for storing more than one booleans in a single byte.
+Datatype for storing more than one booleans in a single byte.

 ```
          name 	memory used 	 capacity